staticweb-io/wordpress-cache-benchmarks/README.md

 You can enter a development shell via `nix develop`, or automatically using [direnv](https://direnv.net/).

-You should run the benchmarks in a disposable VM with no access to secrets.
+You should run the benchmarks in a disposable Linux VM with no access to secrets.

 After starting a development shell,